patridge/GitPlayground/README.md

+## How do I get it?

+You can download/clone this repo and build it yourself, or you can download the [latest Release](https://github.com/patridge/SubmoduleUpdateGenerator/releases).

 ## What's it do?

 This is a command-line utility to help update submodule references in GitHub repositories via pull requests.